orbisius/release-manager/README.md

 * Download / Clone the repo in a folder that's accessible from within your browser e.g. htdocs/release-manager/

-* Create conf/config.custom.php using the conf/config.custom.sample.php and define your WordPress.org credentials and which folders to be scanned for plugins.
+* Create conf/config.custom.php using the conf/sample.config.custom.php and define your WordPress.org credentials and which folders to be scanned.

 * Access it
-You need to define some the folders where your http://localhost/release-manager/
+Your plugins should be listed here. http://localhost/release-manager/